 PLAN AND STATUS.
 The Company's plan to resolve the Year 2000 Issue involves four phases: assessment, remediation, testing and implementation.
 The Company has completed its assessment of its IT systems.
 In 1997, the Company installed a computer network, upgraded its MacIntosh computers to IBM compatible personal computers and upgraded its IT software to a common standard.
 As a consequence, most of its IT systems are identified by the manufacturer as Year 2000 compliant.
-The Company is completing its assessment of non-IT systems, most of which is equipment used in the laboratories.
+The Company has completed its assessment of non-IT systems, most of which is equipment used in the laboratories.
 Major vendors and suppliers have been contacted with regard to their Year 2000 compliance and the Company will continue to monitor their compliance.
 The Company has completed its assessment.
 Systems identified as not being Year 2000 compliant will be brought into compliance by upgrading either the software or hardware.
-The Company expects to begin remediation and testing in the second quarter of 1999 and to be fully implemented by the end of the third quarter of 1999.
+The Company has begun remediation and testing and expects to be fully implemented by the end of 1999.